Summer is so close you can almost taste it! Fight lunchbox packing fatigue with a lunchbox reboot such as this satisfying Roast Beef Club Wrap.

 I have confidence in prepared meats sold in the United States.
 All ingredients used must be approved by the FDA and accepted by the USDA (they regulate and inspect meat and poultry products).
 Plus, the USDA regulates and inspects processed beef products before they are sold.
 I also like the nutrition label on roast beef so I know exactly what my girls are eating.
 Want more info on prepared meats?
 Leave me a comment or question, I’m happy to help!
 Be sure to check out http://www.meatpoultrynutrition.org for more info on meat, prepared meats, diet and protein.

-If you want more lunchbox ideas, check out my Lunchbox Guide featuring a free download with more than 125 lunchbox ideas.
+If you want more lunchbox ideas, be sure to visit my Lunchbox Headquarters for hundreds of lunchbox recipes.
+While you’re there, check out the Lunchbox Guide featuring a free download with more than 125 lunchbox ideas just for you.
 You can also find adorable and hilarious Lunchbox Love Notes to let your kiddos know you’re thinking about them while they’re at school.
-Be sure to follow #healthylittlelunchbox on Instagram too.
+Be sure to follow my #healthylittlelunchbox ideas on Instagram too!